JoeNg93/Falling_Color/README.md

 This is my personal project.
 During my first year study, I attempted to make a game to enhance my knowledge about Vue.js, which was the front-end framework I've just learned.
 Later, I added server-side feature which is able to store player's score using MongoDB.

-Currently it's running on [my Heroku server](http://falling-color.herokuapp.com).
+Currently it's running on [my server](http://falling-color.joehub.fi).

 **Note**: The game is much smoother than the demo because it's recorded in 30FPS